Anshuaman2001/Carbon-Cure/README.md

 API Integration
 This platform integrates with several third-party APIs:

-Carbon Interface API: For estimating carbon emissions.
+Carbon Interface API: This is used to estimate carbon emissions.
 CO2Signal API: To track real-time carbon intensity.
 Patch API: For carbon offset projects.
 Cloverly API: To offset carbon emissions via automated purchases.
 AI Recommendations
 The platform uses machine learning models to analyze historical carbon data and provide actionable insights:

-TensorFlow.js or Scikit-learn models are used to predict future emissions and offer reduction strategies.
+TensorFlow.js or Scikit-learn models predict future emissions and offer reduction strategies.
 Models are trained using historical emissions data and optimized for real-time recommendations.
-Project Structure
-bash
-Copy code
-carbon-tracking-platform/

 Contributing:
 We welcome contributions from the community.
 Please follow these steps:

 Fork the repository.
 Create a new feature branch (git checkout -b feature-branch).